 Oregano Plant (Plectranthus Amboinicus)

-Growing up with mom and grandma who likes gardening, and living in a farm most of my childhood, I noticed that there are plants that's always present in the garden.
-And my parents tending our container garden to our current residence, there's one herbal plant that won't missed a spot in our little garden, the oregano as we call it in the Philippines, also known as Cuban oregano, Spanish thyme and Indian borage.
+Growing up with my mom and grandma who is fond gardening and living in a farm most of my childhood, I noticed that there are plants that are always present in the garden.
+And my parents tending our container garden to our current residence, there's one herbal plant that won't missed a spot in our little garden, the oregano, also known as Cuban oregano, Spanish thyme and Indian borage.

-The oregano is an aromatic herb, used in cooking but growing up as a kid back in the Philippines, I only knew one use of it, my medicine for cold, cough and asthma.
-Fast forward to present time, I now know its culinary uses but still, I see it mostly as a herbal medicine, and whenever I feel an oncoming asthma attack, the oregano, is my remedy aside from bitter melon.
+The oregano is an aromatic herb used in cooking but growing up as a kid back in the Philippines, I only knew one use of it, my medicine for cold, cough and asthma.
+Fast forward to the present, I now know its culinary uses but still, I see it mostly as a herbal medicine, and whenever I feel an oncoming asthma attack, the oregano, is my remedy aside from bitter melon.

 A beautiful, hardy, tropical, highly aromatic herb, the oregano has been used as the herbal remedy I knew even in early Egyptian times.
 The plant has a heart-shaped, fleshy green leaves, and is a succulent herb.
 The plant grows to 80 cm. tall. and branch's out.